-Republicans Had To Interrupt Trump After He Agreed To A Democrat's Proposal On DACA
+Trump Accidentally Agreed To Support A "Clean DACA Bill" Before Republicans Stopped Him

 But when Sen. Dianne Feinstein, a California Democrat, asked the president if he would support a "clean DACA bill" before discussing other immigration issues, like security, Republican colleagues had to interrupt Trump and explain what a clean bill and Feinstein's impromptu proposal would entail.

-"I don't know how you would feel about this but I would like to ask the question," Sen. Feinstein said.
+"I don't know how you would feel about this but I would like to ask the question," Feinstein said.
 "What about a clean DACA bill now with the commitment that we go into a comprehensive immigration reform procedure?"

 "I have no problem," Trump replied.
 "I think that's basically what [Democratic Sen.] Dick [Durbin] is saying.
 We're going to come out with DACA.
-We're gonna do DACA and we can start immediately on the phase two, which would be comprehensive."
+We're gonna do DACA and we can start immediately on phase two, which would be comprehensive."

 "Would you be agreeable to that?"
-Sen. Feinstein asked.
+Feinstein asked.

 "Yeah, I would like to," Trump said.
 "I think a lot of people would like to see that.
 But I think we have to do DACA first."